criteo/autofaiss/README.md

 print(list(zip(distances[0], indices[0])))
 ```

+## Using from python

+If you want to use autofaiss directly from python, check the [API documentation](https://criteo.github.io/autofaiss/)

 ## How are indices selected ?

 To understand better why indices are selected and what are their characteristics, check the [index selection demo](https://colab.research.google.com/github/criteo/autofaiss/blob/master/docs/notebooks/autofaiss_index_selection_demo.ipynb)